pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/piped/installation/installing-on-google-cloud-vm.md

   {{< /tab >}}
   {{< /tabpane >}}

-After that, you can see on PipeCD web at `Settings` page that Piped is connecting to control-plane.
+After that, you can see on PipeCD web at `Settings` page that Piped is connecting to the Control Plane.
 You can also view Piped log as described [here](https://cloud.google.com/compute/docs/containers/deploying-containers#viewing_logs).